dalvsmerk/pinger/README.md

 # Pinger

-Checks running status of google.com.
+Checks running status of a remote host.

 ## API

 TODO..

 ## TODO
-- [ ] Check running status of any service
+- [x] Check running status of any service